 It’s worth noting that non-stop coverage, which all our local affiliates provided for some period of time during the Waldo Canyon Fire, is extremely challenging to deliver these days.

-Most local television stations across the country have very limited staffs, down several positions from their headcount highs of, perhaps, 5 years ago.
+Most local television stations across the country have very limited staffs, down several positions from their headcount highs of, perhaps, 5 or 10 years ago.
 I think it’s fair to make the generalized statement that most local TV stations are running as thin as possible, given the current challenges to their business model.
 I saw sports guys Jesse Kurtz (KKTV) and Rob Namnoum (KRDO) anchoring regular news coverage to help fill in the scheduling gaps.
-Beyond the handful of people you see on television, there’s an army of people behind the scenes – producers, photojournalists, technical directors, and others – necessary to get them there successfully.
+Beyond the handful of people you see on television, there’s an army of people behind the scenes – producers, photojournalists, technical directors, and others – who are completely necessary.
 All these positions had to be filled 24 hours per day, likely at great overtime expense to the station.

 Each local TV station, then, was pushed to its limits in staffing up to provide continuous, local news and weather coverage.